hoobs-org/HOOBS/docs/API.md

 #### <a name="accessories.stream"></a>Stream
 Fetches a video stream for a given camera accessory.
 This is not available for non camera types.

-This requires that the FFMpeg extention is installed, and only supports camera accessories configured with an RTSP stream, for example the **Camera FFMpeg** plugin.
+This requires that the FFMpeg extension is installed, and only supports camera accessories configured with an RTSP stream, for example the **Camera FFMpeg** plugin.

 Request
 ```http